appbaseio/docbase-manual/manual/v1/getting-started/configure.md

 # Configuration

-``yo docbase`` - the yeoman generator for docbase creates a config file from the user options.
+``yo docbase`` - the yeoman generator command for docbase creates a config file based on user selected options.
 For most users, the generator should be all they need to work with docbase.

-In this page, we show a sample configuration file and explain how the different options work.
+However, docbase is easily customizable with this config file ``docbase-config.js``.
+We will show a sample configuration file and explain how to use different options to affect the customization.

 ## docbase-config.js options